Cosmo-Tech/Babylon/docs/environment.md

 - A working directory
 - A configuration

+Simple access to the full environment can be made by using the singleton `Babylon.utils.environment.Environment`

 ## Working Directory

 A working directory is the ensemble of files you will need to have a running simulator on the cloud.